noeyislearning/noeyislearning/data/markdowns/coding-challenges/number-of-laser-beams-in-a-bank.md

 6. After iterating over all rows, return `total`.

 This code seems to be calculating some kind of cumulative interaction between the rows in `bank`, where the interaction is determined by the product of the sums of digits in consecutive rows.

+## Acknowledgement

+This problem is taken from LeetCode.
+The original problem can be found [here](https://leetcode.com/problems/number-of-laser-beams-in-a-bank/).